 NAPA Center takes an individualized approach to pediatric occupational therapy (OT), providing each child with personalized therapy sessions to help them achieve their goals.

 Here at NAPA, we provide pediatric occupational therapy for children of all ages to help them achieve their full potential.
 Our experienced and dedicated pediatric occupational therapists take a developmental approach to address areas of physical ability (fine and gross motor skills), sensory processing and modulation, handwriting skills, visual motor skills, and self-help skills.
 We use a wide range of therapeutic equipment and techniques to best help your child achieve his or her goals.
-Parents are also encouraged to participate in pediatric occupational therapy sessions as they are an integral part of the child’s treatment.
+Parents are also encouraged to participate as they are an integral part of the child’s treatment.

 The Able Adventurers!

 Because we at NAPA Center understand that many children with learning or motor delays also have trouble developing the social sensitivity necessary to form and sustain relationships with peers, we have created a social skills group to address this need, the Able Adventurers.
 We encourage your child to join.

 This can include immature or decreased motor control.